You do not want to give Jensen Huang a 16-year head start

 Just as developers built libraries, workflows, and expertise around using AWS, they have done the same with CUDA over the past decade.

-If anything, Nvidia’s moat is even deeper than AWS’, whose lead in the cloud has gradually been chipped away by Microsoft and Google.
+If anything, Nvidia’s moat is even deeper than AWS’s.
+Microsoft and Google have chipped away at AWS’s lead in the cloud.